Guidelines, Codes, Standards

 Note: AFP requires the completion of the following Permission Form by those wishing to reprint or reproduce (in whole or in part) the Code of Ethical Standards, and/or the Donors Bill of Rights.
 The form should be faxed or emailed per instruction, and permission will be granted to qualifying requests.
 Thank you.

-Permission Form: PDF
+Permission Form: Online Form

 Code of Ethical Standards